net-lisias-ksp/io_object_mu/Rodger's-mostly-unedited-tips-for-making-new-KSP-parts-in-Blender,-without-Unity.md

 The exporter will strip all ".xxx" suffixes, so you can have multiple instances of the same name in KSP, even when blender adds the numbered suffix to differentiate different instances with the same name.

-Add colliders via 'add mu collider' tab inside the tool menu, or button at top. adjust size on creation, or in Mu Collider panel to adjust colliders size/location, inside the object properties panel of the properties editor, not the blender transform location/rotation/scale.
+Add colliders via `add mu collider` tab inside the tool menu, or button at top. adjust size on creation, or in Mu Collider panel to adjust colliders size/location, inside the object properties panel of the properties editor, not the blender transform location/rotation/scale.
 The `isTrigger` option makes a non-solid collider, for ladders/hatches etc

 Mu Shader panel, textures tab, Name: `_MainTex`, under that change 'grey' to your diffuse texture name. same for different maps eg `_BumpMap` (from `bump` to your normal map) or `_Emissive` (from `white`)